 For additional questions, please visit the ProjectManagement.com Book Club FAQ page.

+That's all for now!
 If you have any questions about community events, user guidelines, or any other community happenings, feel free to reach out to any member of the Community Engagement team.
 We're happy to help!